kindyux/TAD-TransNet/README.md

 # TAD-TransNet
-This repository provides the official PyTorch implementation of the TGRS paper “Infrared Small Target Detection Based on Temperature-Inversion-Guided Multi-Task Learning.
+This repository provides the official PyTorch implementation of our work “Infrared Small Target Detection Based on Temperature-Inversion-Guided Multi-Task Learning”.
+The manuscript is currently under peer review; the final publication venue will be updated once confirmed.

 Only the three public datasets used in the paper are provided here; the remaining two are proprietary and have not been released.